ropensci/osmdata/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-overpass is a packge with tools to work with the OpenStreetMap (OSM) [Overpass API](http://wiki.openstreetmap.org/wiki/Overpass_API)
+overpass is a packge with tools to work with the OpenStreetMap (OSM) [Overpass API](http://wiki.openstreetmap.org/wiki/Overpass_API).
+To explore simple Overpass queries interactively, try [overpass turbo](http://overpass-turbo.eu/).

 Here's an [RPub](http://rpubs.com/hrbrmstr/overpass) for `overpass` that I'll continually update as this goes (that will eventually be a vignette).